vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 Adding custom dashboard tabs
 ----------------------------

-Exposed applications, and external sites, can be given their own custom dashboard tab.
+Exposed applications, external sites and additional terminals, can be given their own custom dashboard tab.
 This is done by specifying the list of dashboard panels and the target URL.

 .. code-block:: yaml
     :emphasize-lines: 14-18